JLatham85/vikodes-saga-for-knowledge/README.md

 <details>
 <summary><i>Expand Me/ Collapse Me - I'll let you decide</i></summary>

 To ensure a seamless experience across all devices, I followed a mobile-first approach during development.
 Starting with the smallest viewport, I designed and tested the layout on an iPhone to prioritize clarity and usability for adventurers on the go.
 I then progressively scaled the interface, checking responsiveness on an iPad, laptop, and full desktop display.
-This iterative testing helped refine layout behavior, image scaling, and content flow—ensuring the Gloomhaven Universe site remains immersive and accessible across screen sizes.
+This iterative testing helped refine layout behavior, image scaling, and content flow—ensuring the Vikodes Saga for Knowledge site remains immersive and accessible across screen sizes.

 | Device  | Screen Size Range | Testing Focus                      | Result |
 | ------- | ----------------- | ---------------------------------- | ------ |